 Where possible, the Company has relied on third party assurances and certifications.
-For example, the Company accepts as reliable any smelter that is a member of the CFSP.
+For example, the Company accepts as reliable any smelter that is a member of the CFSP (in this Report, we refer to CSFP-compliant smelters as "Members").

 Report Annually on Supply Chain Due Diligence